z-shell/zi/docs/CONTRIBUTING.md

 # Contributing Guidelines

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Knowledge Base